abhi280901/CS310Project/README.md

 if you're using a Mac, or the :

     ./build.ps1
 if you're using Windows.
 These scripts will install all the modules you need to run the files.

-If there are any errors, use pip and install the following modules:
+**Optional**: If there are any errors, use pip and install the following modules:
 - torch
 - numpy
 - pandas
+- nltk
-- nltk (after installing nltk, run the file mynltk.py using "python mynltk.py" in the terminal.)
+    - after installing nltk, run the file mynltk.py using

+              python mynltk.py
+      for Windows users or:

+              python3 mynltk.py
+      for Mac users.
 - itertools
 - utils
 - openpyxl